Nat34/Structure-CSS/Rulesets.md

 	1. Create Selector
 	2. Create Rule or Rules
 		* Determine types of properties that can be set for a particular element
-		* Determine types of values that each property accepts*/
+		* Determine types of values that each property accepts